montystoryteller/montystoryteller.github.io/content/english/about/_index.md

 The stories that speak most to me are stories that have origins a hundred years or more ago: which is to say, that were first collected a hundred years or more ago.
 Rather like entering an old Church that still echoes today with the rituals of times past, I like the idea that a tale I tell could have been told several generations ago.
 That, and the fact that the tales are out of copyright!

 The stories I tell typically come to me in the following ways: stories I've heard, stories I've found in old collections (often, *old* collections), and stories I've encountered as reports of historical events that I've then worked up into tales.
-Of the stories found in collections, it's important to me that they are of a folk tradition: I don't get on with many of Hans Christian Andersen's tales becuase they're his.
+Of the stories found in collections, it's important to me that they are of a folk tradition: I don't get on with many of Hans Christian Andersen's tales because they're his.
 It's important to me that in a certain sense we don't know the author, although it helps if we do know something of the oral history from which the tale was collected.
 What's most important to me, though, is that the story works *for me*.
 If it doesn't, I can't remember it and I can't tell it.
 If it does, it only takes one hearing or one reading and it's there...

 #### Contact